PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/1-Volume Database Refresh/README.md

 In this section of code you are defining key parameters and variables for reuse throughout the script.

-1. Define variables for source and target SQL servers, FlashArray FQDN, target disk serial number, source volume name, and target volume name.
+1. **Define variables:** for source and target SQL servers, FlashArray FQDN, target disk serial number, source volume name, and target volume name.
-1. Set credentials for connecting to FlashArray.
+1. **Set credentials** for connecting to FlashArray.
-1. Establish persistent SMO connections to the source and target SQL instances.
+1. **SQL Server Connection:** Build a persistent SMO connection to the SQL Server instance.
-1. Create a PowerShell session to the target server (Windows2).
+1. **Create Remoting Session**: Create a PowerShell Remoting session to the target server (Windows2).
-1. Check the size of the database to be cloned (TPCC100).
+1. **Database Information:** Retrieve and display the size of database to be cloned (TPCC100)
 ## Volume Cloning Process:

 In this section of code you are cloning a volume and presenting it to a second Windows server and attaching the database.